AkshayS96/news-cli-golang/README.md

 # news-cli-golang
-This repository contains for command line interface to view news
+This repository contains for command line interface to view google news